nadavsinai/ndValidation/README.md

 in the model prototype (or anywhere else you find logical to you) and use this directive on each input.
 This will:

--parse validation rules,
+- parse validation rules,
--add relevant directives (support for angular own and custom validation rules) -add user message element directly after the input element with the defined message passed through translation -add a ngModel parsers/formatters based watcher that will trigger the display of the relevant message upon input change.
+- add relevant directives (support for angular own and custom validation rules)
+- add user message element directly after the input element with the defined message passed through translation
+- add a ngModel parsers/formatters based watcher that will trigger the display of the relevant message upon input change.

 ##Install & usage